paulosjd/aurnapi/readme.md

 Create and populate database
 ----------------------------
-Before running commands in a Python interpreter, the Flask application factory needs to be imported and the application context pushed by running:
+The Flask application factory needs to be imported and the application context pushed by running:

     from app import create_app()

     create_app().app_context().push()

-Create and populate a database using the create_db() and update_db() functions within app/data/hourly.py
+Create and populate a database using the create_db() and update_db() functions.

+    from app.data.hourly import create_db, update_db

+    create_db()

+    update_db()

+The create_db() function creates the table within a specified database.
+The 'sites' table will be prepopulated using values specified in app/data/site_info.py
+The update_db() function runs the webscraping script and inserts the air quality data in the 'data' table

 Configure and run the API